-The County Finance Committee will file personal financial disclosure forms annually, with the Public Disclosure Commission consistent with the provisions of RCW 42.17.
+The Finance Committee will annually file, between January 1 and April 15 of each calendar year, the T1 report with the Public Disclosure Commission consistent with the provisions of RCW 42.17.

-No officer or employee of Clark County may receive, accept, take, seek, or solicit, directly or indirectly, anything of economic value as a gift, gratuity, or favor from a person if it could be reasonably expected that the gift, gratuity, or favor would influence the vote, action, or judgment of the officer or employee, or be considered as part of a reward for action or inaction.
-RCW 42.52.140
+No officer or employee of Clark County may receive, accept, take, seek, or solicit, directly or indirectly, anything of economic value as a gift, gratuity, or favor from a person if it could be reasonably expected that the gift, gratuity, or favor would influence the vote, action, or judgment of the officer or employee, or be considered as part of a reward for action or inaction RCW 42.52.140.